ITV uses Adobe Acrobat Sign to help produce the biggest shows with the smallest environmental footprint.

-Seeing the benefits from electronic signatures in even limited use, the Group Technology team decided to start promoting Adobe Sign across ITV.
-When Cullis introduced Adobe Sign to the Green Team, they quickly recognised the application’s potential to promote sustainability by eliminating the need for printing and paper.
+Seeing the benefits from electronic signatures in even limited use, the Group Technology team decided to start promoting Acrobat Sign across ITV.
+When Cullis introduced Acrobat Sign to the Green Team, they quickly recognised the application’s potential to promote sustainability by eliminating the need for printing and paper.

 “As part of the Group Technology team, we see digital transformation as a way to make employees’ lives easier and improve people’s experiences,” says Matte O’Shea, Director of Group Technology Platforms, ITV.
-“For the Green Team, the sustainability benefits of Adobe Sign stood out.
-The team were keen on making Adobe Sign adoption a green objective for its ability to promote paperless workflows.”
+“For the Green Team, the sustainability benefits of Acrobat Sign stood out.
+The team were keen on making Acrobat Sign adoption a green objective for its ability to promote paperless workflows.”